-AH Diabetes consists of a team of Credentialled Diabetes Educators (CDE) and Accredited Practising Dietitians (APD).
+AH Diabetes consists of a team of Credentialled Diabetes Educators (CDE), Accredited Practising Dietitians (APD) and a Podiatrist.

 Lynne McCleary RN CDE